-You need a valid Yukon hunting licence if you want to hunt in Yukon unless you are one of the exceptions.
+You need a valid Yukon hunting licence if you want to hunt in the Yukon unless you are one of the exceptions.

 Where to get a Yukon hunting licence